The Lifesaving Center is now fully open to the public! Friday-Wednesday 12pm-6pm. We are closed Thursdays.

-- Complete either the Dog Adoption Survey or Cat Adoption Survey, the results of which will be sent to our adoption counselors for review.
+- Complete the Dog Adoption Application, the results of which will be sent to our adoptions team for review.

 Questions?
-Email firstname.lastname@example.org, and expect a delay in our response.
-Please do not email to follow up about your application, as this hinders our ability to save more lives.
+Email firstname.lastname@example.org.
+Please do not email to follow up about your application as this hinders our ability to save more lives.
 Adoption requirements and fees listed below still apply.

 Please keep in mind, to be considered as an adopter, you must: